jamesdowzard/mail/docs/ses-setup.md

 # AWS SES Setup for Stalwart Mail

-## Status: Domain Verified, DKIM Active
+## Status: COMPLETE - Relay Configured

 The dowzard.family domain is configured in AWS SES (ap-southeast-2 region) for sending email.